lpsm-dev/docker-crypto-miner/README.md

 ## ➤ Donations <a name = "donations"></a>

-Please consider [donating to the xmrig team](https://github.com/xmrig/xmrig#donations), and ff you find this docker image useful, donations for work on dockerizing the build and mining app are appreciated at any of the folllowing addresses:
+Please consider [donating to the xmrig team](https://github.com/xmrig/xmrig#donations), and if you find this docker image useful, donations for work on dockerizing the build and mining app are appreciated at any of the folllowing addresses:

 <p align="center">
   <a href="https://www.blockchain.com/pt/btc/address/bc1qn50elv826qs2qd6xhfh6n79649epqyaqmtwky5">